MarWeb92/CppNd-Capstone-Game/README.md

 * By pressing the arrow keys or 'a' and 'd', it is possible to move the player back and forth
 * The player jumps if the Space bar is pushed.
 (Holding the space bar will lead to consecutive jumps)
 * If the player collides with a red obstacle, the game is over.
-* The goal of the game is to avoid hitting as many obstacles as possible.
-The score of the game is the amount of obstacles that were created before the player hits an obstacle.
+* The goal of the game is to avoid hitting the obstacles for as long as possible.
+The score of the game is the amount of obstacles that were created before the player dies.

 ## Class structure
 There are a couple of classes that were created:
-* Controller: Handling the user input
+* Controller: Handling of the user input
 * Renderer: Renders the frame using SDL2
-* Object: Base class for Player and Obstacle which are the two main artifacts this game is build with, providing some common attributes and methods for the derived classes.
+* Object: Base class for Player and Obstacle which are the two main artifacts this game is build upon, providing some common attributes and methods for the derived classes.
 * Player: Derived class from the Object class.
 This class represents the player in the game and is only instantiated once.
 * Obstacle: Derived class from the Object class.
 This class represents the Obstacles to avoid during the game.
 Obstacles move across the screen and a collision by the player and an Obstacle terminates the game.
 There are multiple Obstacles created in the game.